 \section{Chiral Lagrangian in presence of small mass splittings in fermion masses}

 In this section, we study the consequences for {\it non-degenerate} fermion masses in the UV, $m_u\neq m_d$.
-Whereas this is the case for any two flavors in QCD, for the $\sufourc$ case of interest here, the low-energy effective theory in the presence of a fundamental mass-splitting has not yet been studied.
-As mentioned in Sec.~\ref{sec:Lagrangian_and_global_symmetries}, the global flavor symmetry group $\sufour$ breaks explicitly to $\sptwo_u \times \sptwo_d$ for $m_u\neq m_d$ in the two flavors $u= \left( u_L, \tilde{u}_R\right),d= ( d_L, \tilde{d}_R)$.
-We may restrict ourselves to positive mass splittings $\Delta m_{du}=m_d-m_u\geq 0$; the opposite case is simply achieved by a relabeling of the fields $u\to d$ and $d\to u$ as nothing else distinguishes them.
+Whereas this is the case for any two flavours in QCD, for the $\sufourc$ case of interest here, the low-energy effective theory in the presence of a fundamental mass-splitting has not yet been studied.
+As mentioned in Sec.~\ref{sec:Lagrangian_and_global_symmetries}, the global flavour symmetry group $\sufour$ breaks explicitly to $\sptwo_u \times \sptwo_d$ for $m_u\neq m_d$ in the two flavours $u= \left( u_L, \tilde{u}_R\right),d= ( d_L, \tilde{d}_R)$.
+We may restrict ourselves to positive mass splittings $\Delta m_{du}=m_d-m_u\geq 0$; the opposite case is simply achieved by a relabelling of the fields $u\to d$ and $d\to u$ as nothing else distinguishes them.
 The remaining symmetry $\sptwo_u \times \sptwo_d$ invites us to switch to another basis where the generators are (anti-)block-diagonal given by \eqref{eq:SU(4)_generators_blocked}.
-We denote the generators in this baisis as $\tilde T^a$.
+We denote the generators in this basis as $\tilde T^a$.
 The mass matrix can then be expressed as a sum of block-diagonal forms,